Global Patterns Data Vignette

 plot_1

-The plot_microshades returns a ggplot object, that allows for additional specifications for the plot to be declared.
-For example, this allows users to facet samples and more descriptive elements.
+The plot_microshades returns a ggplot object, which allows for additional specifications for the plot to be declared.
+For example, this allows users to facet samples and other descriptive elements.

 plot_2 <- plot + scale_y_continuous(labels = scales::percent, expand = expansion(0)) +